 Join a Dining Program

-Dining programs are free and it can rack up your mileage (up to 5x) dining at a participating restaurant.
+Dining programs are free, and they can rack up your mileage (up to 5x) dining at a participating restaurant.
 So if you must dine (it’s better if you cook in), do this.
-I hooked my Discover card to an Advantage Dining, and I’m getting 5% cash back while also getting mileage for the dining program, amazing!
+I hooked my Discover card to an Advantage Dining, and I’m getting 5% cashback while also getting mileage for the dining program, amazing!

 Embracing a minimalist lifestyle and cutting back on expenses will help you become a world-class traveler.
 These invaluable tips have helped me drive around throughout most of Europe for half a year, and perhaps it will benefit you and either way, happy trails!

 SHARE YOUR HACKS ON HOW TO SAVE AND EARN MONEY